 LENT DAY 37 – The Sower and the Seed

 Jesus knew his audience understood images of cultivation and agriculture when he spoke the parable of the sower and the seed.
-The sower sows far and wide, some of the seed lands on the path where the birds eat it up; some falls on rocky ground where the life is choked off; some is sown among thorns, and some is sown on rich soil where it bears thirty, sixty, or a hundred fold.
+The sower sows far and wide, some of the seed lands on the path where the birds eat it up; some falls on rocky ground where the life is choked off; some are sown among thorns, and some are sown on rich soil where it bears thirty, sixty, or a hundredfold.

 Keep in mind that Jesus himself in person is the seed sown.
 Jesus is the logos that wants to take root in us.
 This seed is sown far and wide, through all sorts of means.
 It is destined for the whole world